ArjanKranenburg/ArjanKranenburg.github.io/_posts/2020-05-17-new-techniques-quarkus.md

 ---

-In the past year or so, I’ve been working on Featrz ([featrz.com](https://featrz.com/)).
+In the past year or so, I’ve been working on Featrz (<a href="https://featrz.com/" target="_blank">featrz.com</a>).
 Go ahead take a sneak-preview.
 You can see some Demo-features by selecting a Project from the top-right corner.

 Interesting about this application are the used techniques.
 Whenever I hear about a new technique on a conference or in a blog, I make a note of it with the intention of trying it out.
 To see if it is really useful and will work in a real project.
 Not a Helloworld!-application, but with security, a real database, a CI pipeline, and of course, automated checks.
-One of those techniques that I noted is [Quarkus](https://quarkus.io/).
+One of those techniques that I noted is <a href="https://quarkus.io/" target="_blank">Quarkus</a>.

 Quarkus is “supersonic subatomic java“.
 And “a Kubernetes Native Java stack tailored for OpenJDK HotSpot and GraalVM, crafted from the best of breed Java libraries and standards“.
 In my words: it allows for java applications to run inside a container and be fast.
 And also very handy: you can develop while it is running, seeing immediate effect of your changes.